nathkrill/raudaia/The Order of Eye and Tooth.md

 ## Structure

 Each "arm" of The Order is managed by an extremely accomplished criminal who manages a sub-network of operatives in their domain.
 These leaders reside in the secret headquarters of The Order, [[The Nest]].
+There is a Nest in every city that The Order operates in, but there are also whispers of a huge secret location where the highest of The Order's leaders work.

 The arms are:
 #### Whisperers
 The Whisperes are the network of spies and informants of The Order.
 They say there is a Whisperer in every ruling hall in Raudaia.